CLEARSY/BResources/README.md

 - [ ] The mathematical rule editor
 - [ ] The proof tactic editor
 - [ ] Software modeling versus system modeling
-- [ ] Generating C code for component and project
 - [ ] Using C translation profiles
-- [ ] Introduction to the proof
 - [ ] Introduction to the interactive proof
 - [ ] The command SearchRule
 - [ ] The command SearchHypothesis